Great Southern Bioblitz

 Also noteworthy is the increase of Fungi observations in 2022.
 Again this may be attributable to the high rainfall in late winter and spring.

-While the total number of observations is fixed for the time of each GSB project, species identification values may change as experts and knowledgeable people make further confirmations upgrading ‘verifiable’ to ‘research grade’ status (Charts 3 and 4).
-In some instances this could take a year or more.
+While the total number of observations is fixed for the time of each GSB project, species identification values may change as experts and knowledgeable people make further confirmations upgrading observations from ‘Needs ID/Verifiable’ to ‘Research Grade’ status (Charts 3 and 4).
 The quality of the photos which include clear identification features may also influence the level of species identification as will the number of people with sufficient knowledge to accurately identify some species.

 Personal preferences, locations (grasslands, forests creeks or higher altitude), time of day/night, the season and weather (rain, sun, wind) will always influence which observations are made.